SchedulesDirect/mfdb-json/README.md

 **NOTE**: You are strongly encouraged to run "git pull" to refresh your client before each use; the software is under active development and this will ensure that you stay up-to-date.

+**NOTE**: Version of the client after 0.12 will now query the server and report if they're not the current version.

 #Features:
 ##MythTV-only